 - Funeral Expenses: You may be able to be reimbursed for the costs to bury or cremate your lost family member.

 - Medical Costs: You may qualify for compensation for your family member’s medical bills if the passed away as the result of an accident.

 Wrongful Death Representation in South Carolina

-Elrod Pope Law Firm is an experienced law group knowledgeable in wrongful death cases.
+Elrod Pope Accident & Injury Attorneys is an experienced law group knowledgeable in wrongful death cases.
 We represent families and victims in their personal injury cases to help cover medical costs and other compensable items in this time in stress.
-Seek representation for your wrongful death and damage claim through Elrod Pope Law Firm by contacting our SC personal injury attorney online or calling our branch today.
+Seek representation for your wrongful death and damage claim through Elrod Pope Accident & Injury Attorneys by contacting our SC personal injury attorney online or calling our branch today.